 - a.
 Youth activities can provide a wide array of activities relating to employment, education, and youth development.
 The activities identified in Section 129(c)(2), WIOA (128 Stat.
-1509 and 1510) include the following: - (1) Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential;

-- (2) Alternative secondary school services or dropout recovery services, as appropriate; - (3) Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences:
+1509 and 1510) include the following: - (1) Tutoring, study skills training, instruction and evidence-based dropout prevention and recovery strategies that lead to completion of the requirements for a secondary school diploma or its recognized equivalent (including a recognized certificate of attendance or similar document for individuals with disabilities) or for a recognized post-secondary credential; - (2) Alternative secondary school services or dropout recovery services, as appropriate; - Paid and unpaid work experiences that have academic and occupational education as a component of the work experience, which may include the following types of work experiences: (a) summer employment opportunities and other employment opportunities available throughout the school year; (b) preapprenticeship programs; (c) internships and job shadowing; and (d) OJT opportunities; - (4) Occupational skill training, which includes priority consideration for training programs that lead to recognized post-secondary credentials that align with in-demand industry sectors or occupations in the local area involved, if the local board determines that the programs meet the quality criteria described in Section 123, WIOA (128 Stat.
+1498); - (5) Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster; - (6) Leadership development opportunities, including community service and peer-centered activities encouraging responsibility and other positive social and civil behaviors; - (7) Supportive services;

-(a) summer employment opportunities and other employment opportunities available throughout the school year; (b) preapprenticeship programs; (c) internships and job shadowing; and (d) on-the-job training opportunities; - (4) Occupational skill training, which includes priority consideration for training programs that lead to recognized post-secondary credentials that align with in-demand industry sectors or occupations in the local area involved, if the local board determines that the programs meet the quality criteria described in Section 123, WIOA (128 Stat.
-1498); - (5) Education offered concurrently with and in the same context as workforce preparation activities and training for a specific occupation or occupational cluster; - (6) Leadership development opportunities, including community service and peer-centered activities encouraging responsibility and other positive social and civil behaviors; - (7) Supportive services; - (8) Adult mentoring for a duration of at least 12 months that may occur both during and after program participation; - (9) Follow-up services for not less than 12 months after the completion of participation; - (10) Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate; - (11) Financial literacy education; - (12) Entrepreneurial skills training; - (13) Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - (14) Activities that help youth prepare for and transition to post-secondary education and training.
+- (8) Adult mentoring for a duration of at least 12 months that may occur both during and after program participation; - (9) Follow-up services for not less than 12 months after the completion of participation; - (10) Comprehensive guidance and counseling, which may include drug and alcohol abuse counseling and referral, as appropriate; - (11) Financial literacy education; - (12) Entrepreneurial skills training; - (13) Services that provide labor market and employment information about in-demand industry sectors or occupations available in the local area, such as career awareness, career counseling, and career exploration services; and - (14) Activities that help youth prepare for and transition to postsecondary education and training; - (15) PFP contract strategies must be used to provide Adult and Dislocated Worker training services in WIOA Section 134(c)(3) and/or Youth activities in Section 129(c)(2), as applicable.
+The Youth services include training and also tutoring, work experience, supportive services, counseling, entrepreneurship, labor market information, financial literacy, and other services listed in WIOA Section 129(c)(2).